ionelaSabinaMacovei/farm-animal-quiz/README.md

 - The footer links work perfectly and open on a new page.

 - Once the form is submitted it displays a thank you message.
-The button on thank yo page also works fine and takes the users back to home page.
+The button on thank you page also works fine and takes the users back to home page.

 ### Manual Testing

-- On the home page the logo is diplayed and the buttons work as is needed.
+- On the home page the logo is displayed and the buttons work as is needed.
 - The 'Start Button' open the quiz and the 'Rules Button' opens a new page with all the rules.
 - On the rules page the button to start the quiz work well, will start the game.
-- On the quiz page the answer buttons work well, the sound is played and pused from the play/pause buttons.
+- On the quiz page the answer buttons work well, the sound is played and paused from the play/pause buttons.
 Also the particular sounds and image are displayed as needed.
 - The timer start to count-down when the quiz page starts.
-- After the user choose an answer the next button is displaied and the score section swhon the user score, and worked as intended.
+- After the user choose an answer the next button is displayed and the score section shown the user score, and worked as intended.
 - Depends on the score obtained by the user at the end of the quiz appear the correct message.

 ### Validator Testing